PDLPorters/pdlporters.github.com/statocles-site/blog/2024/12/12/eeg/index.markdown

 ## Step 0 - Preparation
 These are the needed modules to be installed:

 - PDL
-- PDL::NiceSlice
 - PDL::Graphics::TriD

 My environment FYI: MacOS Ventura 13.4, Xcode 14.3.1, MacPorts 2.10.5

 ## Step 1 - Parsing
 The first step is parsing the file to make a 2D array using the subroutine `parse_ASCII`.
-I wrote that subroutine written myself.
+I wrote that subroutine myself.
 Yes, this is kind of “re-inventing the wheel”.
 There are so many shorter and smarter modules you can find on CPAN!
 Anyway in many cases, I would re-use values returned by my subroutine, later in my script.

 ## Step 2 - Make a table
 Next, construct an accessible table using the subroutine `parse_ELEC_POS3D_ASA_4AdventCalendar`.